 Tiago Forte explores the future of work at his company, Forte Labs.
 His work has been featured in The New York Times, Inc., Lifehacker, The Atlantic, Quartz, and others.
 His future of work courses have been taken by more than 20,000 online learners.

-Past clients include Genentech, Toyota, Nestle, and the Inter-American Development Bank, as well as startups, incubators, universities, and nonprofits around the world and I ask Tiago what the future of work looks like and why creative work cultures aren’t as spirited as some might think.
+Past clients include Genentech, Toyota, Nestle, and the Inter-American Development Bank, as well as startups, incubators, universities, and nonprofits around the world.
+In this interview, Forte explains what the future of work looks like and why creative work cultures aren’t as spirited as some might think.

 Tiago Forte is obsessed with helping companies and work cultures not just survive, but thrive.
 His training and consulting work help companies by helping them focus and organize, improving on skills that I call “dangerously simple.”